ScottJams/scottjams.github.io/index.markdown

 // Video of walking around in Fallen

 When the player's foot touches the ground during the `Walking` and `Running` states, an `AnimationEvent` is triggered.
 A script then checks for which type of ground we're currently walking over (wooden, concrete etc) and plays an appropriate sound effect.
-There's a good variety of sound effects for each different type of terrain to avoid repetition.
+There's a good variety of sound effects for each different type of terrain in order to avoid repetition.

-In *Fallen*, I made
 I will demonstrate **dynamic audio** such as tying sound effects to footstep animations and checking the ground type to play contextual audio.

 ## Other development experience